Double glazed Sash Windows in Listed Buildings

 Pembroke & Nash have the foremost knowledge of installing double glazing into Listed buildings.
 Grade 2, Grade 2* and also Grade 1.
 We have examples of successful applications in all grade listed properties across Brighton, Sussex., London and the South East of England.

-Please note that getting approval to install slim double glazing in Listed properties is not guaranteed.
+Please note that getting approval to install slim or slimlite double glazing in Listed properties is not guaranteed.
 Please read more.

 How do I go about getting my windows double glazed in a listed building?
 Where do I start?